Facebook Page Disabled or Restricted? How to Recover It Fast (2026 Guide)

 Other times, it’s caused by hacks or unauthorized access.

-Facebook once offered a “Claim This Page” recovery option, but in 2026, that feature is deprecated.
+Facebook once offered a “Claim This Page” recovery option, but in 2026, that feature has been removed.
 Now, recovery requires either:

 A secondary admin granting you access back, or